dotnet/docs/docs/core/introduction.md

 ## History

 In 2002, Microsoft released [.NET Framework](../framework/get-started/overview.md), a development platform for creating Windows apps.
-Today .NET Framework is at version 4.8 and remains [supported by Microsoft](https://dotnet.microsoft.com/platform/support/policy/dotnet-framework).
+Today .NET Framework is at version 4.8 and remains [fully supported by Microsoft](https://dotnet.microsoft.com/platform/support/policy/dotnet-framework).

 In 2014, Microsoft introduced .NET Core as a cross-platform, open-source successor to .NET Framework.
 This new [implementation of .NET](../standard/glossary.md#implementation-of-net) kept the name .NET Core through version 3.1.
 The next version after .NET Core 3.1 was named .NET 5.
 New .NET versions continue to be released annually, with a growing set of features and supported scenarios.